syncfusion-content/xamarin-docs/Xamarin/ComboBox/Multiple-selection.md

 ### Token customization

-Token can be customized in the following ways by using [`TokenSettings`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_TokenSettingsProperty) class.
+Token can be customized in the following ways by using the [`TokenSettings`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_TokenSettingsProperty) class.

 * `TextColor` - Sets the color of the text inside the token.